TrueOpenVR/TrueOpenVR-DIY/Controllers/Controllers.md

 ## Android smartphones
 [![youtube](https://user-images.githubusercontent.com/9499881/44266133-7b958700-a23a-11e8-98bb-af64a35c7ecb.gif)](https://youtu.be/4V1yee-_5PA)

 Android smartphone allows to get rotational data and buttons, more details [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/AndroidControllers).
+You can use a ping-pong ball for positioning.
+By default, the positioning is based on the yaw and pitch axes, as well as on the fixed shoulder axes located in the "AndroidControllers.ini" configuration file.

 More about this positioning tracker read [instructions for the VR HMD](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md) (position tracker).